|Units by Discipline|

 Please note additional requirements for the Spiritual Formation emphasis.

-Satisfactorily complete 96-98 semester units as outlined in the curriculum chart.
+Satisfactorily complete the courses as outlined in the curriculum chart.

 Complete the requirements in one of the concentrations.